 Matzen’s book, Mission: Jimmy Stewart and the Fight for Europe, presents the first in-depth look at Stewart’s life as a Squadron Commander in the skies over Germany, from takeoff to landing and every key moment in between.

-Sponsored by D&D Auto Salvage and Tobacco Free Adagio Health!
+Sponsored by Tobacco Free Adagio Health!
 Simulcast to Facebook and YouTube.